adamloving/coffeescript-sourcemap/README.md

 Similar results with ```node debug register/start.js``` ... apparently node does [not yet support sourcemaps](https://github.com/joyent/node/issues/3712).

+### 4. requireCSWithMap

+Since gulp still generates .js that needs to be required using a temp path, I wrote my my own requireCSwithMap() to generate the map (using a temporary filename) then require the .temp.js.
+I also threw in source-map-support to prove that it works.

 ## Where to go from here?

-1. I wrote my my own requireCSwithMap() to generate the map (using a temporary filename) then require the .js

-2. Test gulp-source maps with temp directories and a simpler requireCSFromTemp() method so that .js and .map can be more hidden.
+I'm going to bounce #4 off a colleague, and see whether he prefers that approach (with .gitignored temp files).
+If not, I'll go back and attempt gulp source maps with temp directories and a simpler requireCSFromTemp() method so that .js and .map can be hidden/ignored.